bluegreen-labs/skytrackr/cran-comments.md

 This is an update of the {skytrackr} package.
 The packages estimates the position of animals using geolocation by light through inverse model optimization and parameter estimation.

-The updates include mostly utility / workflow improvements.
+The updates include mostly utility, workflow and documentation improvements.
 In particular, the data ingestion now supports batch processing (both reading and screening the data for outliers).
-The feedback of these routines is also improved.
-Plotting data is improved to allow for uneven time steps (which happens in some instances).
+The feedback of these routines has also improved.
+Plotting data has improved to allow for uneven time steps (which happens in some instances).

+Additional documentation on parallization using {multidplyr} and general advice on optimization strategies is now provided in two additional vignettes.

 Kind regards,
 Koen Hufkens